Slate background.png

 • “Gift Funds” from multiple friends who are not family nor allowed to be donor’s (see gift funds question above).

 • Most often times the answer is YES!
-You don’t have to be with an employer for a full 2-years.
-However, we need to document a full two years of work.
-Some carve-outs to consider:
+You don’t have to be with an employer a full 2 years.

 • Just graduated college with a degree and started full-time with an employer in the same line as your degree.
 This is allowed!